School attendance

 Schools are legally required to take a register of pupils first thing in the morning and at some point, in the afternoon.
 The government advises that schools can keep the register open for up to 30 minutes although schools can set a shorter period.

 If a pupil is late but the register is still open, they are marked as late.
 If the register has closed and there isn’t a satisfactory explanation, this may be classed as an unauthorised absence (U code).
-Repeated late attendance (multiple U codes) can lead to legal action.
+Repeated late attendance without authorisation (multiple U codes) can lead to a fine being imposed or prosecution.

 Authorised non-attendance at school